amida-tech/recruitment-registry/README.md

       RECREG_CORS_ORIGIN=http://localhost:4000
       ```

-    2. The contens of the client .env file should be:
+    2. The contents of the client .env file should be:
       ```
       NODE_ENV=development
       API_HTTP_URL="http://localhost:9005/api/v1.0"